network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the steps of the algorithm are:

-- Create a load-generating connection.
+- Create INP load-generating connections (INP defaults to 1, but can be increased if one has prior knowledge on the capacity of the link).
 - At each interval:
-  - Create an additional load-generating connection.
+  - Create INC additional load-generating connections (INC defaults to 1, but can be increased for a more aggressive ramp-up phase).
   - If goodput has not saturated:
     - Compute the moving average aggregate goodput at interval `i` as `current_average`.
     - If the standard deviation of the past `MAD` average goodput values is less than SDT of the `current_average`, declare goodput saturation and move on to probe responsiveness.